-\end{defn} If an internal homomorphism is an internal ${A}_{m}$ functor regarding {\em hopf-unit} in $\TOP$ for any $m \geq 1$, then it is an internal pre-functor and is called an internal ${A}_{\infty}$ functor regarding {\em hopf-units}.
-When $m=1$, an internal ${A}_{1}$ functor regarding {\em hopf-units} is nothing but an internal pre-functor in $\TOP$.
+\end{defn} If an internal homomorphism is an internal ${A}_{m}$-functor regarding {\em hopf-unit} in $\Top$ for any $m \geq 1$, then it is an internal prefunctor and is called an internal ${A}_{\infty}$-functor regarding {\em hopf-units}.
+When $m=1$, an internal ${A}_{1}$-functor regarding {\em hopf-units} is nothing but an internal prefunctor in $\Top$.

-Let $(X,\{a(n)\})$ and $(X',\{b(n)\})$ be internal $\free{A}_{m}$ categories with {\em strict-units}, $m \geq 2$ and let $f=(f,\phi) : X=(X,O) \to (X',O')=X'$ be an internal homomorphism with an $\free{A}_{m}$ form $\{h(n)\}$ for $f$ {\em disregarding units}. \begin{defn} We call $f=(f,\{h(n)\})$ an ``internal $A_{m}$ functor with {strict-unit}'', if $f$ satisfies the following condition with $h(0)=\iota_{X}{\circ}\phi$.
+Let $(X,\{a(n)\})$ and $(X',\{b(n)\})$ be internal $\free{A}_{m}$-categories with {\em strict-units}, $m \geq 2$ and let $f=(f,\phi) : X=(X,O) \to (X',O')=X'$ be an internal homomorphism with an $\free{A}_{m}$-form $\{h(n)\}$ for $f$ {\em disregarding units}. \begin{defn} We call $f=(f,\{h(n)\})$ an ``internal $A_{m}$-functor with {strict-unit}'', if $f$ satisfies the following condition with $h(0)=\iota_{X}{\circ}\phi$.

-\end{defn} If an internal homomorphism is an internal ${A}_{m}$ functor regarding {\em strict-unit} in $\TOP$ for any $m \geq 1$, then it is an internal pre-functor and is called an internal ${A}_{\infty}$ functor regarding {\em strict-unit} in $\TOP$.
-When $m=1$, an internal ${A}_{1}$ functor regarding {\em strict-unit} in $\TOP$ is nothing but an internal pre-functor in $\TOP$.
+\end{defn} If an internal homomorphism is an internal ${A}_{m}$-functor regarding {\em strict-unit} in $\Top$ for any $m \geq 1$, then it is an internal prefunctor and is called an internal ${A}_{\infty}$-functor regarding {\em strict-unit} in $\Top$.
+When $m=1$, an internal ${A}_{1}$-functor regarding {\em strict-unit} in $\Top$ is nothing but an internal prefunctor in $\Top$.

-When both $O$ and $O'$ are one-point sets, then an internal ${A}_{m}$ functor regarding {\em strict-(or hopf-)unit} in $\TOP$ is called an ${A}_{m}$ map regarding {\em strict-(or hopf-)unit}.
-When further $m=1$, an $\free{A}_{1}$ map regarding {\em strict-(or hopf-)unit} is nothing but a map regarding base-points.
+When both $O$ and $O'$ are one-point sets, then an internal ${A}_{m}$-functor regarding {\em strict-(or hopf-)unit} in $\Top$ is called an ${A}_{m}$-map regarding {\em strict-(or hopf-)unit}.
+When further $m=1$, an $\free{A}_{1}$-map regarding {\em strict-(or hopf-)unit} is nothing but a based map.